Bob Pease

 Robert Allen Pease (August 22, 1940 – June 18, 2011) was an electronics engineer known for analog integrated circuit (IC) design, and as the author of technical books and articles about electronic design.
-He designed several very successful "best-seller" ICs, many of them in continuous production for multiple decades.These include LM331 voltage-to-frequency converter, and the LM337 adjustable negative voltage regulator (complement to the LM317).
+He designed several very successful "best-seller" ICs, many of them in continuous production for multiple decades.
+These include LM331 voltage-to-frequency converter, and the LM337 adjustable negative voltage regulator (complement to LM317).

 Life and career

 Pease was born on August 22, 1940, in Rockville, Connecticut.
 He attended Northfield Mount Hermon School in Massachusetts, and subsequently obtained a Bachelor of Science in Electrical Engineering (BSEE) degree from Massachusetts Institute of Technology in 1961.

 He started work in the early 1960s at George A. Philbrick Researches (GAP-R).
 GAP-R pioneered the first reasonable-cost, mass-produced operational amplifier (op-amp), the K2-W. At GAP-R, Pease developed many high-performance op-amps, built with discrete solid-state components.

 In 1976, Pease moved to National Semiconductor Corporation (NSC) as a Design and Applications Engineer, where he began designing analog monolithic ICs, as well as design reference circuits using these devices.
 He had advanced to Staff Engineer by the time of his departure in 2009.
 During his tenure at NSC, he began writing a popular continuing monthly column called "Pease Porridge" in Electronic Design about his experiences in the world of electronic design and application.

 The last project Pease worked on was the THOR-LVX (photo-nuclear) microtron Advanced Explosives contraband Detection System: "A Dual-Purpose Ion-Accelerator for Nuclear-Reaction-Based Explosives-and SNM-Detection in Massive Cargo".

 Pease was the author of eight books, including Troubleshooting Analog Circuits, and he held 21 patents.
 Although his name was listed as "Robert A. Pease" in formal documents, he preferred to be called "Bob Pease" or to use his initials "RAP" in his magazine columns.

 His other interests included hiking and biking in remote places, and working on his old Volkswagen Beetle, which he often mentioned in his columns.
 Pease's writing was "strongly opinionated, but he could communicate with a wry sense of humor that endeared him to readers whether they agreed with him or not".

 My favorite programming language is ... solder.